epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-05-09-mageia-experiment.markdown

 [![Mageia Welcome Screen][image-ss-mageia-welcome]{: .img-responsive }][picasa-ss-mageia-welcome]

-I spent my early days of linux using Red Hat in 1999, followed by Mandrake one year later.
+I spent my early days of GNU/Linux using Red Hat in 1999, followed by Mandrake one year later.
 Returned to Windows.
-Then Debian in 2004 which was my longest years of linux distro, dual booting with Windows.
+Then Debian in 2004 which was my longest years of Linux distro, dual booting with Windows.
 In the mean time I was also a distro hopper with Mageia, Ubuntu, kFreeBSD, and Kali.